ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

    mbedls --mock 0764:IMAGINARYBOARD
    ```

-   <span class="notes">**Note:** Contact the Arm Mbed team to get a unique ID if you plan to have your board coexist with other Mbed Enabled boards while running automated tests.</span>
+  <span class="notes">**Note:** If you intend to release a new target to the Mbed community, it needs a unique Platform ID.
+To get one, please contact your technical account manager or email [our support team](mailto:support@mbed.com).</span>

 1. Run the tests, with the following command: